Ariel-Yu/database-kubernetes/kubernetes/services.md

 ## ClusterIP

+- A vertual IP created in the cluster for the communication among different services, ex: group of frontend service, group of backend service, ect.
+- Ports
+  - targetPort
+  - port

-Creatre a service with type ClusterIP in front of a group of pods of the same applicaion with label `tier: backend`, ex: frontend, backend, cache, etc. Other applications will access this group of pods through the service
+Creatre a service with type ClusterIP in front of a group of pods of the same applicaion with label `tier: backend`.
+Other applications will access this group of pods through the service
 ```
 apiVersion: v1
 kind: Service